-- 1 Open the Zoom Configuration Manager by typing the following in your Web browser's address bar: http://192.168.0.1 - 2 In the Login dialog box, type the following User Name and Password in lower case, then click Login.
+1 Open the Zoom Configuration Manager by typing the following in your Web browser's address bar: http://192.168.0.1

+2 In the Login dialog box, type the User Name and Password in lower case, then click Login.
+(Here we assume the default User Name and Password.)

-- 3 Click Wireless on the top menu. - 4 Click Radio on the left side menu.
-Change the 802.11N Mode drop-down menu to Disable. - 5 Then click Primary Network on the left-side menu. - 6 To change the wireless security, start by setting all the following drop-down menus to Disable: WPA, WPA-PSK, WPA2, and WPA2-PSK - 7 From the WEP Encryption drop-down menu, select WEP-64 bit (or WEP-128 bit for more security). - 8 For Network Key 1, you can either enter your own WEP Key or you can have WEP Keys generated.
+- 3 Click Wireless on the top menu.
+Under Select 2.4 or 5 GHz option.
+Select 2.4 GHz. - 4 Change the 802.11N Mode drop-down menu to off and click Apply - 5 Then click Primary Network on the left-side menu. - 6 To change the wireless security, start by setting all the following drop-down menus to Disable: WPA, WPA-PSK, WPA2, and WPA2-PSK - 7 From the WEP Encryption drop-down menu, select WEP-64 bit (or WEP-128 bit for more security). - 8 For Network Key 1, you can either enter your own WEP Key or you can have WEP Keys generated.

-If you are entering a network key of your choice, enter 13 ASCII characters or 26 hexadecimal digits for 128-bit encryption keys.
-Enter 5 ASCII characters or 10 hexadecimal digits for 64-bit encryption keys.
+If you are entering a network key of your choice, enter 26 hexadecimal digits for 128-bit encryption keys.
+Enter 10 hexadecimal digits for 64-bit encryption keys.